con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsang sngags rig sngags 'chang ba'i rigs/ /
 > rigs gsum la ni rnam par gzigs/ /

-And then Śākyamuni, the Blessed One—
+And then Śākyamuni, the Blessed One,
-Surveyed the whole great family of mantras,
+Surveyed in full the family great with mantras,
-The family that bears *mantra*s and *vidyā*s,
+The family that upholds *vidyā*s and *mantra*s,
 The family that by nature is threefold, (23)